IgorBochkor/flutter-test-app/README.md

-A simple Flutter application that display the text "Hey there" in the middle of the screen and after tapping anywhere on the screen a background color will change to a random color.
+A simple Flutter application that display the text "Hey there" in the middle of the screen and after tapping anywhere on the screen a background color changes to a random color.

 ## For launch project